-Massachusetts homebuyers should understand their debt-to-income ratio when applying for a mortgage loan because it is one way lenders measure your ability to manage monthly mortgage payments.
+Massachusetts homebuyers should understand their debt-to-income ratio when applying for a mortgage loan because it is one way in which lenders measure your ability to manage monthly mortgage payments.

 Your debt-to-income ratio (often abbreviated as DTI) is the percentage of all your monthly debt payments relative to your gross monthly income.
 To calculate your debt-to-income ratio, you add up all your monthly debt payments and divide them into your gross monthly income.
 Lenders generally define gross monthly income as the amount of money you earn before paying income taxes and other deductions.